-Leads: Sekhar Nagothu (Norwegian Institute for Agricultural and Environmental Research) and Chiye Chafuwa (University of Malawi)
+Leads: Sekhar Nagothu (Norwegian Institute for Agricultural and Environmental Research)

 Concept: Multi-Actor Platforms bring diverse stakeholders together in a formal process of interactive learning, sharing, empowerment, and collaborative governance to discuss opportunities and obstacles to a desired set of goals.
 Emerging research suggests that by building trust and dialogue among diverse stakeholders with interconnected but potentially divergent interests or viewpoints, Multi-Actor Platforms promote resilience and innovation in the face of risk, complexity, and uncertainty.